jampy/react-mui-speeddial/README.md

   Note that `position` must remain `relative` or `absolute`.
 You might also want to encapsulate the `<SpeedDial>` in a positioned parent container to avoid problems.
+ - `itemsPosition` = show buttons above or below the main button

 ## `<SpeedDialItem>` props